josemanuelreina/QML_JoyPad/README.md

         anchors.bottom: parent.bottom
     }

-This will display the pad on the bottom corner of your App, to acces to the values use joyPad.xValue and joyPad.yValue, both go from -1 to 1.
+This will display the pad on the bottom corner of your App, to acces values use joyPad.xValue and joyPad.yValue, both go from -1 to 1.
 Where 0,0 is center.